-There are nine major pieces of legislation that have a direct bearing on the work of the National Collections and Reporting group.
+There are eight major pieces of legislation that have a direct bearing on the work of the National Collections and Reporting group.

 New Zealand Public Health and Disability Act 2000

 The New Zealand Public Health and Disability Act 2000 (NZ Legislation website) introduced a major change to the public funding and provision of personal health services, public health services, and disability support services.
 It also established new publicly owned health and disability organisations, such as District Health Boards and the Pharmaceutical Management Agency (Pharmac).

 Section 3(1)(d) describes one of the objectives as being to facilitate access to, and the dissemination of information to deliver, appropriate, effective, and timely services.

 Health Act 1956